How honeybees pollinate

 Drones’ vital, sadly short lives

 The life of a male is short–he’ll probably die after mating because his sex organ (endophallus) is pulled from his body as he flies away from the queen.
 “Unlucky” males, those that failed to mate, are quite the opposite for a time.
 At least from a human standpoint.
 With bodies still intact, they might stay in their hives through spring and summer, eating the nectar there and, often, tended by the workers.
 But, they consume about three times as much as workers.
-As nectar sources become scarce in the fall, their luck runs out, and they’re driven away to die.
+As nectar sources become scarce in the fall, their luck runs out, and they’re driven away.

 Queen plays her role